Medicalising borders

 Contents

-Introduction: Medicalising borders - Sevasti Trubeta, Christian Promitzer, Paul Weindling
+Introduction: Medicalising borders - Sevasti Trubeta, Christian Promitzer and Paul Weindling

 1 Habsburg border quarantines until 1837: an epidemiological 'iron curtain'? - Sabine Jesner

-2 Cholera at the junction of maritime and land routes in 19th-century Trieste - Urska Bratoz
+2 Cholera at the junction of maritime and land routes in nineteenth-century Trieste - Urska Bratoz

-3 Uses of quarantine in the 19th century until the Crimean War - examples from Southeast Europe - Christian Promitzer
+3 Uses of quarantine in the nineteenth century until the Crimean War: examples from south-east Europe - Christian Promitzer

-4 Weak State-controlled disease prevention in peripheral border regions: Austrian Bukovina and Dalmatia in late 19th century - Carlos Watzka
+4 Weak state-controlled disease prevention in peripheral border regions: Austrian Bukovina and Dalmatia in late nineteenth century - Carlos Watzka

 5 Lazarettos as border filters: expurgating bodies, commodities and ideas, 1800-1870s - John Chircop